Sharp bounds and testability of a Roy model of STEM major choices: Roy model with discrete-continuous outcomes

 Extending the analysis to richer sets of outcomes, including mixed discrete and continuous potential outcomes does not remove the lack of identification issue in the Roy model (and the related competing risks model).
 The range of observables is richer, but so is the object of interest, i.e., the joint distribution of potential outcomes.
 Given partial observability and endogenous sector selection, the Roy model is essentially partially identified.
-Results obtained in the form of sharp bounds on the joint distribution of potential outcomes and the methods used to derive them are analogous to the corresponding results and methods in the binary case, except in one important respect.
+Results obtained in the form of sharp bounds on the joint distribution of potential outcomes and the methods used to derive them are analogous to the corresponding results and methods in the binary outcome case, except in one important respect.
 When considering distributional aspects, such as inequality, the distinction between {\em pointwise bounds} and {\em functional bounds} is crucial as described below.
+After a discussion of the latter point, we proceed to analyze testability and quantifying departures from the Roy selection mechanism along the same lines as in the binary outcomes case in Section~\ref{sec:binary}.